aznxluvlyguy4u/wiki1/Home.md

 $ ./gradlew auth:deploy -Pstage=test|dev|stage|prod -Pprofile=oceanpremium-serverless-publisher
 ```

-- -Pstage:
-  to which environment the function needs to be deployed
+- -Pstage: _to which environment the function needs to be deployed_

-- -Pprofile
-  which AWS credentials profile needs to be used to deploy, this determines to which AWS account is deployed,
-  if multiple AWS account profiles are registered in the AWS CLI.
+- -Pprofile: _which AWS credentials profile needs to be used to deploy, this determines to which AWS account is deployed, if multiple AWS account profiles are registered in the AWS CLI_

 ## Additional configurations / relevant information